Contents

 State-specific Requirements for CEUs

-Each state has its own requirements.
+Each state has its own requirements for continuing education for engineers.
 Some are more stringent than others.
-So, it’s important that engineers and training managers stay on top of what’s required in each worksite.
+So, it’s important that teams and training managers stay on top of what’s required in each worksite.
 This is especially important for multi-state or international firms.

 For example, states like Florida and Texas require specific ethics training, while others may mandate pre-approved course providers or subject matter areas.
-Non-compliance with CEU requirements can result in fines or even suspension of licensure in some states.
+Non-compliance with requirements for engineering CEU credits can result in fines or even suspension of licensure in some states.

 Uncovering an Engineering Skills Gap

-Before launching any CE program, you need to know where your team stands.
-Skill gaps can creep in for all kinds of reasons: rapid tech advancements, changes in regulatory requirements, or a lack of hands-on leadership development.
+Before launching any engineering continuing education courses, you need to know where your team stands.
+An engineering skills gap can creep in for all kinds of reasons: rapid tech advancements, changes in regulatory requirements, or a lack of hands-on leadership development.

 Here’s a breakdown of common skill gaps: